Hi, I’m Liam.

 At age 11, I played live with local musicians and also opened shows for Mississippi Delta Bluesman Terry “Harmonica” Bean, Maple Blues Award Winner Rick Fines, and BC Hall of Fame Inductee Doug Cox.

 At 12, I was asked to play at the Port Theatre in Nanaimo, BC by Maple Blues Award Winner David Gogo on a lineup with David Gogo, Ken Hamm, and David Vest.
-I opened Ken Hamm's solo show in Parksville, BC, opened a show for the legendary Terry Robb, and was invited to play my first ever festival - Texada Roots & Blues Festival where I played a solo set and then played alongside local legend Gerry Barnum.
+I opened Ken Hamm's solo show in Parksville, BC, opened a show for the legendary Terry Robb, and was invited to play my first ever festival - Texada Roots & Blues Festival.

 At age 13, I recorded my debut CD "Modern.
 Magic.
 Melody." and was asked to play at the 2020 Vancouver Island MusicFest and Nanaimo Summertime Blues Festival.
 I was also nominated for a Maple Blues Award in the 'New Artist of the Year' category, becoming the youngest person in the 23 year history of the awards to be nominated.